 The specific working process is as follows:

 NULLvalues: Next, the new array is sorted in ascending order, withNULLvalues placed at the end.
-This means that all non-NULLvalues are prioritized during sorting, whileNULLvalues are placed at the end of the sorted result. - Reorder the original array based on the sorting criteria: Finally,
+This means that during sorting, all non-NULLvalues are prioritized, andNULLvalues are placed at the end of the sorted result. - Re-sort the original array based on the sorting order: Finally,

-array_sortbyreorders the original array based on the sorting order of the new array.
-This means that the elements in the original array are rearranged according to the sorting order of the Lambda function's results. - Return the sorted array: Ultimately, the function returns the sorted original array.
+array_sortbysorts the original array based on the sorting order of the new array.
+This means that the elements of the original array are arranged in the order of the sorting results of the lambda function. - Return the sorted array: Ultimately, the function returns the sorted original array.

 SELECT array_sortby(x ->(x), [4,2,1,3]);